AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md

     4. On the Create Custom Policy page, specify the **Policy Name** and **Note** parameters.
     5. Select **Visualized** or **Script** for Configuration Mode.

-        For example, if you select Script and want to grant permissions, such as ListObjects, PutObject, and GetObject, on ram-test, add the following script in the **Policy Document** section.
+        For example, if you select Script and want to grant permissions, such as PutObject and GetObject, on ram-test, add the following script in the **Policy Document** section.

         ```
         {